avahe-kellenberger/st/README.md

 + **Open the most recent URL** by pressing `Control+Shift+O`
 + **Copy a URL** in the same way with `Control+Shift+L`

+This requires placing `externalpipe.sh` in $HOME/.config/st/ and [my build of dmenu](https://github.com/avahe-kellenberger/dmenu)

 ## Bindings for

 + **scrollback** with `alt-↑/↓` or `alt-pageup/down` or `shift` while scrolling the mouse